ROAR-QUTRC/perseus-v2/Docs/README.md

 ## Design Guidelines

+### Versioning

+Follow [BreakVer](https://www.taoensso.com/break-versioning).
+That is, versions should follow the form `major.minor.nonbreaking[-optional-qualifier]`.
+Nonbreaking updates should be exactly what they say - non-breaking.
+Updating version bumps should always be safe (and recommended) to perform.
+Minor updates _may_ break code in a _minor_ way - read the changelog to see if you're affected.
+Major updates might break code in a _major_ way - read the changes!

+Whenever you perform a major (possibly breaking) change, update the major version number.
+Whenever you make a breaking minor change, update the minor version number.
+For non-breaking changes, update either the non-breaking or minor version numbers as appropriate.

+Whenever a version number is incremented, all lower numbers should be reset to zero - that is, a major version bump from `1.1.1` would be `2.0.0`.

 ### Warnings are not acceptable

 If the compiler (or linter) is complaining about something, it's almost certainly right.
 Fix the warnings before raising a PR to merge code onto the main branch.
 This not only helps to enforce a higher code quality, but also to make new (and possibly more important) warnings much more obvious when they _do_ occur.